 When I lost nearly fifty pounds a few years ago, I tried various looks while building my new wardrobe.
 I’m sharing some old photos to show how much of a difference the details of our style choices can make in our appearance.

-The proportion in the looks above is out of balance for my height and the length of my legs.
+The proportion in the above looks out of balance for my height and my legs’ length.
 The tops and even the necklace are too long for my body.
 Shapeless tops with dropped shoulders do not flatter older women with a fuller bust.
 (As I age, I am avoiding wide necklines.)

-The best tops for me end at mid-hip, as in the photo below.
+The best tops end at mid-hip, as in the photo below.
 The best silhouettes include slightly fitted elements that skim the body.
-(I am 5’6″ tall with an inverted triangle body shape.)
+(I am 5’5″ tall with an inverted triangle body shape.)

 I often get questions about why I so rarely wear prints.
-Prints, particularly print tunics, overwhelm me, as you can see in the photos above.
-I enjoy wearing a print scarf or a patterned top peeking out from a solid color jacket or cardigan.
+Prints, particularly print tunics, overwhelm me, as seen in the photos above.
+I enjoy wearing a printed scarf or a patterned top peeking out from a solid-colored jacket or cardigan.
 The images below show better print choices for my personality.

-The white ankle jeans (here) that I am wearing below are timeless and will be flattering for years to come.
+The white ankle jeans (here) I am wearing below are timeless and will be flattering for years.
 The length will allow me to pair most types of shoes with them.

-Casual looks are always a challenge for me since unstructured long tops become tentlike when I wear them.
-A better choice is a long sleeve soft cotton tee that loosely fits my shape and ends at mid-hip.
+Casual looks are always challenging since unstructured long tops become tentlike when I wear them.
+A better choice is a long-sleeved soft cotton tee that loosely fits my shape and ends at mid-hip.
 As the weather gets colder, I can layer on jackets and vests.

-Many of these photos are from the early days of my blogging career, so I showed you looks that were popular at the time.
-In the past year, I have fully embraced classic basics in neutral colors.
+Many of these photos are from the early days of my blogging career, so I showed you popular looks then.
+I have fully embraced classic basics in neutral colors in the past year.
 I know which silhouettes are best for me, so trends no longer tempt me.
 The simple details combine to create timeless looks that feel comfortable and authentic to my style personality.